ajnart/homarr-docs/docs/widgets/clock-widget.md

 ---
-title: 🕓 Clock Module
+title: 🕓 Clock Widget
-description: Explanation of the Clock Module
+description: Explanation of the Clock Widget
 tags:
-  - Modules
+  - Widgets
   - Time
   - Localization
 ---

-# 🕓 Clock Module
+# 🕓 Clock Widget

-The Clock Module will display the current time and date.
-The Module will use your current system time.
+The Clock Widget will display the current time and date.
+The Widget will use your current system time.
 If you are using Docker, ensure that the timezone is set correctly.

 ## Add this widget to your Dashboard
 You can add this widget via the edit mode.
 Please read [this guide on how to do so](index.md#adding-a-widget).